 Guide: Finding Low Competition Keywords

-Welcome to another edition of SirLinksalot’s SEO Round Table Office Hours.
+Welcome to SirLinksalot’s SEO Round Table Office Hours.

 In this series, we reply to questions from members of our Facebook Group, SEO Round Table, with video responses in an effort to help them become stronger, more capable SEOs.

 If you’d prefer to watch the video – skip to the end of this article.

 Introduction – How to Find Easy Keywords

 You might know how to do the basics of keyword research already.
 Doing the basics, you are just uncovering all the possible keywords you want to go after for an article.

 But what if you want to only go after something easy… something that doesn’t have a lot of competition and that you are more confident you’ll be able to rank and generate traffic for?

 Today I’m going to show you guys how I find low competition keywords.
 This is pretty much the only method that I’m using to find easy keywords to go after when I’m doing keyword research.